 You can use

-127.0.0.1:8080 as a default local API.
-But you might want to use a remote API and so configure a different endpoint for your api client.
+127.0.0.1:8080 as the default local API.
+However you might want to use a remote API and configure a different endpoint for your api client.

 Register to a remote API server¶

 - On the local API server, validate the machine by running the command:

 $ sudo cscli machines list # to get the name of the new registered machine

 If you would like your local API to be used by a remote crowdsec you will need to modify the URL it listens on.